Whistleblower Policy & Procedure

 An eligible discloser is defined below.

-- A supplier of services or goods to PAM (paid or unpaid), or employed by someone who supplies services or goods to PAM
+- A supplier of services or goods to PAM (paid or unpaid), or employed by someone who supplies services or goods to PAM; and

 - A relative or dependant of anyone who is employed by, or supplies services or goods to, PAM.